symfony-cmf/symfony-cmf-docs/quick_tour/the_router.rst

 The Routing system is created together with some developers from Drupal8.
 In fact, Drupal 8 uses the Routing component of the Symfony CMF.
 The Symfony CMF also uses some 3rd party bundles from others and integrated them into PHPCR.
-In :doc:`the next chapter <oss>` you'll learn more about those bundles and other projects the Symfony CMF is helping.
+In :doc:`the next chapter <the_third_party_bundles>` you'll learn more about those bundles and other projects the Symfony CMF is helping.